backstage/backstage/docs/integrations/azure/org.md

 }
 ```

-The Config Transformer expands the group filter to also include 'azure-group-a'
+This Config Transformer example expands the group filter to also include 'azure-group-a'

 ```ts
 export async function myProviderConfigTransformer(